When doing a CI build, npm ci or npm cit is often the preferred way to install dependencies. However, it has some security implications.

 To summarize:

-• never hardcode credentials in the files: if sensitive data are not stored, they cannot be stolen.
-Therefore it is wise to avoid storing npm authentication tokens in .npmrc;
+- Never hardcode credentials in the files: if sensitive data is not stored, it cannot be stolen.
+Therefore, it is wise to avoid storing npm authentication tokens in

-• know the tools you are using: become familiar with npm internals to know what exactly it does, and which external scripts it can run;
+.npmrc. - Know the tools you are using: become familiar with npm internals to understand what exactly it does, and which external scripts it can run.